Greatest virtuosos: six incredible musicians we wish we'd seen play

 Organist Virgil Fox (1912-80)

 The American organist Virgil Fox had it all – charisma, showmanship, exceptional technique, great musicianship and a seemingly inexhaustible love of touring.
 Granted, his interpretations weren’t always to everyone’s taste, but his Bach playing was meticulous and his performance of the ‘grand’ repertoire never less than exhilarating.
-Oliver Condy, editor
+Oliver Condy, former editor

 Pianist Earl Wild (1915-2010)